viralcodex/pdfzen/README.md

 ### Adding Files

-- Drag & drop PDF files into the terminal
+- Click on the file list area to open file picker
-- Enter file path manually and press Enter or click "Add Files"
+- Drag & drop files into the terminal

 ## Debug Panel